etamate/data-scripts/README.md

-**_Code samples of netCDF file handling_** - I've collected some useful code that I use often when working with netCDF climate data aggregations.
+**_Code samples of data processing and analyzes_** - I've collected here some of my scripts that I use when working with data.

-### converting SEDAC GPW v3 files to netCDF format
+### Converting SEDAC GPW v3 files to netCDF format
 Whenever you want to create a country level aggregation of some climate indexes, you will need a gridded country map to decide which country a given cell belongs to.
 Besides, you often want to weight your calculated index with the corresponding population.